 Overrides can only be disabled under the following conditions:

-- If your script is not a JMeter script, then overrides will only be disabled if you upload a Taurus YAML configuration file with your script and set the YAML file as the main test file, which will automatically disable UI overrides.
+• If your script is not a JMeter script, overrides will be disabled only if you upload a Taurus YAML configuration file with your script and set the YAML file as the main test file, which will automatically disable UI overrides.

 Select Total Users